nathnolt/Quake-imgtool-folder-mips-wad-convert/README.md

 # Info about usage
 - The name of the folders will be the names of the wads and the names of the image files will be the names of the textures within the wad
 - add a wadconfig.js to the folder, see wadconfig.example.js and config.js for what you can add.

+# Configuration

+## Tool and defaults
+config.js has the config for the tool itself, and a default wad config

+## Per wad
+copy the !wadconfig.js into a folder and change it.
+You can specify settings for the entire wad, and override settings per texture.
+See config.js -> defualtWadConfig for all of the options.

 # Updates